weihsiu/secs/README.md

 ```

 ## Command
-`Command`/`EntityCommand` consists of a simple set of APIs to spawn/despawn (Bevy speak) entities, and manipulate components.  `Command` is used to spawn and despawn entities and `EntityCommand` is used to manipulate components belonging to a particular entity.
+`Command`/`EntityCommand` consists of a simple set of APIs to spawn/despawn (Bevy speak) entities, and manipulate components.  `Command` is used to spawn and despawn entities, and `EntityCommand` is used to manipulate components belonging to a particular entity.

 ```scala
 trait Command: